14 Foods You Shouldn’t Keep in the Refrigerator

 Store unpeeled onions in a cool, dry, well-ventilated location.
 The National Onion Association in the U.S. says unpeeled onions require air exposure to ensure optimum shelf life, so discard their plastic bags.
-Exception: Peeled onions should be kept in the fridge in a covered container.
+Peeled onions are the exception—keep them in the fridge in a covered container.

-The U.S. Department of Agriculture (USDA) found that watermelons lost some of their antioxidant (lycopene and beta-carotene) content when refrigerated.
 “Antioxidants in foods, including melons, are prone to degradation if they are not stored properly,” says Desiree Nielsen, a Vancouver-based registered dietitian.
 She suggests leaving whole melons on the counter at room temperature to maintain these antioxidants.
-Sliced melon should be covered and put in the fridge.
+For sliced melon, cover it and keep it in the fridge.
 (Try our Scallops, Shrimp & Melon salad.)

 Never store garlic bulbs in the fridge; the CPMA says they can begin to sprout.
 Instead, store them in a dry, dark place.

 Spuds should be given a dark, cool and dry space, according to the Potato Growers of Alberta.
 Remove potatoes from their plastic or paper bags, and keep them unwashed in a well-ventilated cardboard box.
 If you wash potatoes before storing them, the moisture can spark decay.

 The Ontario Beekeepers’ Association advises storing honey in a tightly closed container at room temperature in a dry place.
 Honey’s acidic pH and sugar content keeps any spoiling microorganisms at bay.
 Refrigerating it can cause crystallization, making it hard to spread.
 Honey will store in your cupboard for an indefinite period of time.
 (Here’s why you should always have honey in the pantry.)

 The Ontario Greenhouse Vegetable Growers say cold air can turn tomatoes‘ flesh into mush.